itasyurt/app-search-kotlin/README.md

 * [Jackson](https://github.com/FasterXML/jackson-module-kotlin)
 * [Apache Http Client](https://hc.apache.org/httpcomponents-client-ga/)

-## Versioning and Compatibility with App Search
+## Versioning and Compatibility

-This client is developed and tested against App Search Version 7.8, but should be compatible with any 8.x version.
+This client is developed and tested against App Search Version 7.8, but should be compatible with any 7.x version.

-The suffixes like alpha00X denote the internal versioning
+The suffixes like `alpha00X denote the internal versioning.

 ## Usage

+In the following sections you can see how client functionalities can be used.
+Please refer to official [API Reference](https://www.elastic.co/guide/en/app-search/current/api-reference.html) for a complete documentation of the features.

 ### Instantiating a Client
 Documentation assumes tha Elastic App Search is up and running on http://localhost:3002.
 Following code segment shows how a client can be initialized